A million cats walking on a million keyboards can be enough

 I was asked to tell my most important lesson a few days ago, and while I’ve written this one before in a longer post, I thought it should be broken out into a post of its own.

-Early in my career I worked on a large, high-profile project as the key technical resource to something that was driven by business operations.
+Early in my career I worked on a large, high-profile project as the key technical resource to a project that was driven by the needs of new business operations.
 It was the kind of career-defining project that simultaneously expanded and limited my options going forward.
-When it was over, I moved into a related role with another startup division of the same bank, that was using variants on the systems I had built.
+When it was over, I moved into a related role with a startup division of the same bank, using an evolution of the systems I had originally built.
 In that role I learned one of the most important lessons I’ve ever had about where and when engineering and technology matter.

-The manager of that division was a youngish British banker who had come over to New York for the opportunity.
+The general manager was a youngish British banker who had come over to New York for the opportunity.
 He was really smart about how we could use our technology to disrupt the world he had come out of.
 But there was a very cold realism to his approach.
 After one particularly successful customer launch, he reminded us:

 “Our customers don’t come to us because we have the best technology, they come to us because we provide a better value.
 They’re happy to see us using great technology and are impressed with our mastery of it, but in the end, if we can provide the same results at the same price by putting a million monkeys in front of a million typewriters, they’d be just as interested in the value proposition.”1

-Years later, I realized that his idea may be the first known example of a serverless architecture and also a powerful precursor to ChatGPT.
+Years later, I realized that his idea may be the first known example of a serverless architecture.
+It was also a powerful precursor to ChatGPT.

 I have never forgotten the “million monkeys” analogy (or “cats on keyboards,” as I tell it today).
 I credit him for my tendency to always be skeptical of technology even as I work to master it.
 I’ve saved my clients and employers millions of dollars by warning them off of expensive “investments” that would only generate value to the vendor, or resume-padding material for the people working on it.
 I’ve come to actively resent and block resume-driven development wherever and whenever I can.